Danger Level: 4/5

 7

-Store firewood away from house
+Store firewood at least 20 feet away from the house

 FAQ